 Door Chain Video

 The door chain is probably the cheapest addition to your home security.
 It can be fitted to uPVC, wooden and aluminium doors.
-Even if a burglar manages to defeat your lock they will not know about the door chain until they have tried to open the door.
+Even if a burglar manages to defeat your lock, they will not know about the door chain until they have tried to open the door.
 This will frustrate and annoy them.
 Then hopefully, discourage them from going any further due to the additional noise they’ll make in trying to undo the door chain.

 High-Security Door Chain.

 Chain Reaction DNA (door chain) is highly recommended for anyone that has or is suffering from domestic abuse.
 It is also recommended for anyone living in a high crime rate area.
+The video below explains all.

 Tip 3 – Lock your Windows

 The most common method used to lock a uPVC window is via the handle.
-By looking at the picture below you can see there is a key way in the centre of the handle.
+By looking at the picture below, you can see there is a key way in the centre of the handle.
 This is used to lock the handle and therefore the window.
 Once again this is a requirement by all insurance companies.

 Replacing a uPVC handle.

 If you have a uPVC handle and you have lost the key or it a nonlocking handle, then do not worry.
-The handles are really easy to replace.
+The handles are easy to replace.
 The picture below is a lockable replacement uPVC window handle that has cropable screws and different length spindles.

-To remove your old handles you will need to lift the handle to expose one of the screws, which you need to undo.
+To remove your old handles, you will need to lift the handle to expose one of the screws, which you need to undo.
 The second screw is located behind a thin plastic cover.
 Please see the pen tip in the picture below.
 Once both the screws are undone, the handle will come off.

 For wooden windows you will have three options: